Notes from a Portrait Photographer:

 Additionally, post processing software has taken major advances in the last few years.
 Editing portrait photographs should be to enhance the vision in the studio.
 It should not be a journey away from reality, unless that was the project.
 I am proficient in both Photoshop and Lightroom, so if the photographs need an extra touch or two, we are covered.

-So, if you are in the Rhode Island area and have a need or want for portrait photography, I welcome the opportunity to work with you and hopefully create something wonderful.
+So, if you are in Southern Florida area from Fort Lauderdale to West Palm beach and have a need or want for portrait photography, I welcome the opportunity to work with you and hopefully create something wonderful.